raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

       * peaceful assembly and association (including worker associations)
       * a safe environment or action to curtail the use of fossil fuels or prevent climate change
       * democratic processes

+   3. promotes, participates or advocates for acts of:
+      * doxxing
+      * blackmailing
+      * targeted harassment
+      * threatening

    ; and
 5. If the Work includes a "NOTICE" text file as part of its distribution, then any Derivative